Frequently Asked Questions

 • FDA testing data

 • Although Metrix had a measured sensitivity of 100% among asymptomatic people in its FDA study, that study only involved 21 infected asymptomatic people.
 So, on purely statistical grounds, it is very unlikely that Metrix’s sensitivity for asymptomatic people is actually 100%.
 Moreover, there is evidence that the viral load in asymptomatic people tends to be lower than in symptomatic people.
 So, theoretically, infections should be more difficult to detect in asymptomatic people than in symptomatic people.
 For this reason, I am somewhat artificially using 94% as my point estimate of Metrix’s sensitivity for asymptomatic people.
-However, interested folks can still get interval-valued risk estimates (using the upper and lower bounds of the CIs) by clicking the “More info” button after calculating risk.
+However, you can explore the full range of plausible estimates by clicking the “How certain is this result?” button after calculating probability of infection.

 OSOM (Covid & Flu) 59.7%